Jump to: Skills Competition Schedule |

 Please note that the Tactical Skills Competition is designed and judged by the West Virginia Division of Corrections and Rehabilitation Special Operations - Tactical Section.
 The WV DCR does not compete in the event.
 The WV DCR has extensive experience executing the Mock Prison Riot and Skills Competition.

-Time: NOON - 5:00 pm Event locations open to Participating Teams
+Time: 9 am - 5:00 pm Event locations open to Participating Teams

 Time: 5:00pm Team Leader (Team Leaders ONLY) Briefing and Walk-Through